hc1839/crul/README.md

 list.config.options` lists the configurable options along with their defaults.
 The options are

-* `config.build.dir`: Directory where the building takes place.
-This directory can be safely removed after the library is built.
-* `config.doc.dir`: Directory where the generated documentation resides.
+* `config.kotlin.home`: Root directory of Kotlin's compiler distribution.
+By default, it uses the environment variable, `KOTLIN_HOME`.
+* `config.target.path`: Directory where the target files (such as the packaged JAR file and the documentation) will be stored.
+* `config.lib.path`: Directory of the JAR dependencies managed by Ivy.
+The JAR dependencies are used in both building and using the library.
 * `config.dokka.fatjar`: Path to Dokka's fat JAR.
 * `config.dokka.output.format`: Output format of the generated documentation according to Dokka.
-* `config.kotlin.lib`: Kotlin's `lib` directory that is distributed with the compiler.
-* `config.lib.dir`: Directory where dependencies are to be stored.
-The dependencies are used in building the library and for using the packaged library afterward.
-* `config.proj.jar.dir`: Directory where the packaged library will be stored.

 For building, `config.kotlin.lib` is required.
 For documentation generation, `config.dokka.fatjar` is required.